tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 If a sentence is too long I usually start reading a few words behind the target word and stop reading as soon as I've understood the clause.

+When you learn a sentence for the first time, make sure to read and understand it fully, even if you don't want to read it every time the cards comes up.
+Understanding the context greatly helps in understanding of the target word.

 Follow [this link](setting-up-anki.html#import-an-example-mining-deck) to download a deck with example Targeted Sentence Cards.